Hopp til hovedinnholdETIAS is a new travel authorisation that will apply to visa‑exempt travellers visiting most European countries, including Norway.

 Transport companies will be required to verify that passengers who need an ETIAS travel authorisation have obtained a valid authorisation before boarding.

-Visit the EU website for more information.
+Visit the EU website for more information about EES and ETIAS.